Fri, Nov 15, 2024 | Jumada al-Awwal 13, 1446 | DXB ktweather icon0°C

 'Early intervention is crucial'

 Ameer Hussain, a 38-year-old kitchen helper in Sharjah, began experiencing severe chest pain that worsened over several hours.
 With a family history of heart disease, — his father suffered a heart attack at 45 — Ameer sought medical attention at a local clinic.
-Tests revealed elevated troponin levels, indicating possible heart damage, and he was referred to Thumbay University Hospital.
+Tests revealed elevated troponin levels, indicating possible heart damage, so he was referred to Thumbay University Hospital.

-Dr Sony Manuel M,
+Dr Sony Manuel M

-Dr Sony Manuel M,
+Dr Sony Manuel M

 Dr Sony Manuel M, consultant interventional cardiologist at Thumbay University Hospital, said: “Early intervention is crucial, especially in younger patients with a family history of heart disease.
 Recognising warning signs and seeking prompt care can significantly impact outcomes.
 Moving forward, maintaining a healthy lifestyle will be essential for his heart health.”